 - speech therapists

-ASD varies, and each child will have their own
+ASDs vary, and each child will have their own needs.

 - hearing and vision specialists

 If your doctor suspects that your child has an ASD, you may have so many questions that you don’t know where to start.
 Here is a list of helpful questions compiled by the Mayo Clinic: